Laser-dressed partial density of states: Discussion

 Charge redistribution due to the second-order optical response involves more than just the formation of dipoles \cite{popova2024microscopic}.
 Similarly, the structures of the contributions to the second-order amplitude of the PDOS corresponding to negative and positive charge differ considerably.
 There is a clear relationship between the features of these contributions and the charge distributions.
 For instance, significant splitting of the Zn d-projected PDOS occurs only when the charge around zinc is strongly repelled by the charge around oxygen in one direction.

+For clarity, in our study we analyzed the amplitudes of the oscillations of the PDOS.
+To investigate the structure of the instantaneous bonds formed at a given time during the optical cycle, the same procedure and considerations should be applied to the laser-dressed PDOS at that time.
+We focused on the first- and second-order response in our study, but high-order electron oscillations can be studied with the same method.
+High-order amplitudes reveal electronic processes that lead to generation of corresponding high harmonics.

 A PDOS is a well-known tool for analysing the electronic structure of materials in their ground state, providing insight into their bonding structure.
 The laser-dressed PDOS provides similar information about the structure of bonds that form the time-dependent electron density.
-It can serve as a new tool for the analysis of mechanisms leading to optical manipulation of materials.
+It can serve as a new tool for analysing laser-driven electron dynamics.
+The information about instantaneous bonds provided by the laser-dressed PDOS can be used to trigger electronic processes in a controlled way.